 GitHub is a web-based file repository with some cool features like distributed version control, in-line editing, wikis and, the one we're looking for, web page hosting.
 Through GitHub Pages, you can create a site for yourself or your company, or create unlimited project sites.
 And, in many ways, it's easier to use than other web hosting solutions or uploading all the files through FTP.
 Best of all, it's free for publicly hosted files and cheap ($7/mth) for unlimited privately hosted files.
 So, how do you host a KeyShotXR on GitHub?
 Let's walk through the steps.

 We'll go through the steps of hosting a KeyShotXR for you or your company's GitHub account.
-(If you're interested in hosting a KeyShotXR for individual projects or using a template, select the 'Project site' tab on the GitHub Pages overview.)
-Before we get started though, you'll need to do two things.
+We'll go through the process but reference the GitHub Pages overview if you have more questions.
+Before we get started, you'll need to do two things.
 If you've already done this, you can skip to the next section.
 First, you need to:

 Next, you'll create a repository (folder) and upload your KeyShotXR.
 After you have done this the first time, it will be as simple as adding your new KeyShotXR and syncing (steps 3 and 4).

-- Add your KeyShotXR - Copy or move your entire KeyShotXR folder to where you cloned the repository (Here, on Windows, we copied it to C:\git\username.github.io)
+- Add your KeyShotXR - Copy or move your entire KeyShotXR folder to the local path you chose to clone the repository

 - Commit and sync the files - In GitHub Desktop, you'll see the file(s) appear.
 Below the list of files, you'll see a text area.
 Enter a short summary and select "Commit to master".
 Then, in the upper right corner, select "Sync".